The unlikely way e-bikes could transform how we age

 Biking to better health

 But what about older people with health problems that could limit their balance and range of motion–two important skills for manipulating a bike?
-A growing body of research actually suggests that biking could alleviate the symptoms of diseases like Parkinson’s and Alzheimers, as well as supporting overall health.
+A growing body of research actually suggests that biking could alleviate the symptoms of diseases like Parkinson’s and Alzheimer’s, as well as support overall health.
 E-bikes are a critical component of extending these benefits as they enable older people to ride longer and more regularly.

 In 2003, Jay Alberts, a researcher and physician at the Cleveland Clinic, was participating in an annual bicycle ride across Iowa on a tandem bike: He was in the front, and a friend who had been diagnosed with Parkinson’s was in the back.
 Alberts, who studies the disease and other neurological conditions, notice a change in his co-rider over the course the trip: As they rode more and more, her handwriting, as she wrote postcards home to loved ones, and overall motions became more controlled.